-This creamy one-pot orzo pasta recipe is great for using up leftover Thanksgiving/ Christmas turkey.
+This creamy Leftover Turkey Pasta is great for using up your Thanksgiving/ Christmas turkey.
 It is quick, easy, delicious AND slimming friendly too!
 By the way if leftover turkey is not in season this recipe works great with chicken too 🙂

 You will also love my Roast Turkey Crown